ricardoquesada/unijoysticle2/docs/user_guide.md

 ![enhanced mode](https://lh3.googleusercontent.com/89CUlpgxrnDJ8b5hXdvHCi-X7d-2a6r6qP5vJbnFJWAHObfCsYy7Flq7pYpwrv-qXy-dT_-Jk02tgWQpgwnedKrC5STNhpl_Xd2OtJ8lgP3PnEvKDIiumTB_PZHdg5qCxsEZLc5-dWU=-no)

 In Enhanced mode, you control both joysticks from only one gamepad.
-Since "Button B" is mapped to "J1 fire" this is great for games like Commmando or 1942 since you can throw grenades / do rolls with it.
+Since "Button B" is mapped to "J1 fire" this is great for games like [Commmando][10] or [1942][9] since you can throw grenades / do rolls with it.
+It also opens up the possibility to create games that require more controls, like [Robotron: 2084][8]

 - Left joypad / d-pad: control Joystick #2 movements
 - Right joypad: control Joystick #1 movements